Ganesh Chaturthi: Mouni Roy, Arjun Bijlani, Ekta Kapoor & Other TV Actors Welcome ‘Bappa’

 Raqesh Bapat

-Raqesh Bapat, who made eco-friendly Ganesha, shared the picture of the Lord and wrote, "#mangalmurtimorya 🙏, while Ridhi Dogra commented, "Ganpati bappppaaaaa moryaaaaaaa." - (sic)
+Raqesh Bapat, who made an eco-friendly Ganesha, shared the picture of the Lord and wrote, "#mangalmurtimorya 🙏, while Ridhi Dogra commented, "Ganpati bappppaaaaa moryaaaaaaa." - (sic)

 Gul Khan